sanskaros/enumerator/README.md

 ## Notes

-- Ensure you have the latest version of Go:
+- Ensure you have the latest version of Go.
+  Here's how:

   - Go to the official Go download page: [https://golang.org/dl/](https://golang.org/dl/)
+  - Find the version you want to install, right-click on the "Download" link, and copy the link address.
-  - Download and extract the tarball using the commands:
+  - Download and extract it using these commands:

     ```bash
     wget https://golang.org/dl/go1.17.linux-amd64.tar.gz
     sudo tar -C /usr/local -xzf go1.17.linux-amd64.tar.gz
     ```

   - Set environment variables:

     ```bash
     echo 'export PATH=$PATH:/usr/local/go/bin' >> ~/.bashrc
     echo 'export GOPATH=$HOME/go' >> ~/.bashrc
+    ```

+    If on WSL, refresh your profile:

+    ```bash
     source ~/.bashrc
     ```

+    Or restart your Linux or Windows.

   - Remove previous versions of Go.

 - Ensure you have the `httpx` toolkit installed.
 You can install it using: